Alluxio/alluxio/docs/en/compute/Presto.md

 * Make sure that the Alluxio client jar is available.
   This Alluxio client jar file can be found at `{{site.ALLUXIO_CLIENT_JAR_PATH}}` in the tarball downloaded from Alluxio [download page](https://www.alluxio.io/download).
-* Make sure that Hive metastore is running to serve metadata information of Hive tables.
+* Make sure that Hive Metastore is running to serve metadata information of Hive tables.

 ## Basic Setup